Teyras/MT/text/chapters/240_scheduling_evaluation.md

 ## Conclusion

-Our experiment has shown that a simple "Shortest job first" algorithm beats all the other approaches we evaluated.
+Our experiment has shown that a simple "Shortest processing time first" algorithm beats all the other approaches we evaluated.
 Judging by intuition, long jobs could be prone to starvation when this algorithm is used.
 However, our data suggests this is not the case.
 On the contrary, it exhibits the least number of outliers in terms of relative wait time with an ideal processing time estimator.
 With an imprecise time estimator, its number of outliers is still competitive.

 There were cases where some other heuristic approaches showed promising results.
 For example, the OAGM algorithm, the "Least flexible job first" heuristic or our